mastnk/shipython/README.md

     % git clone https://github.com/mastnk/shipython
     ```
  1. Solve all problems in dist/shiptyhon/
+ 1. (Optional) Edit the *KEY* in submit.py, where KEY is any code what you want like course number and year.
+ 1. (Optional) Specify the *URL* in dist/shipython/submit.py, where URL is for reg.cgi
  1. Edit dist/IDs.txt, for example, you can put learner IDs line-by-line.
  1. Make xlsx file for checking.
     ```
     % cd dist
     % sh id2xls.sh